What Biotech Startups Need to Know

 1. Stay in academia longer

-He urged founders not to rush out of academia.
+“Don’t rush out of academia,” “You can do a lot of high-quality work at a fraction of the cost.”
 Academic environments provide access to facilities, networks, and resources that would otherwise be prohibitively expensive.
-Staying longer allows founders to generate high-quality data and refine concepts at a fraction of the cost, making a startup more attractive when it is time to raise venture capital.
+Using this period to generate data and refine your concept can make a startup far more attractive when it’s time to raise venture capital.

 2. Leverage non-dilutive funding

-Rather than immediately seeking private investment, he encouraged founders to pursue grants and other non-dilutive sources.
-Securing grant funding signals credibility to investors and enables scientific progress without giving away equity too early.
+Rather than immediately seeking private investment, Sven encouraged founders to pursue grants and other non-dilutive sources.
+“Bringing in grant money shows investors that you can attract funding and manage it wisely,” they said.
+“It also allows you to advance your science without giving away equity too early.”

 3. Bring in experienced advisers early

-He emphasized that many academic founders know the science deeply but may be less familiar with therapeutic development requirements.
-Bringing in advisers with pharma experience early can help teams think through CMC, regulatory strategy, and manufacturing challenges before they become roadblocks.
+Many academic founders understand the science deeply but are less familiar with the requirements of therapeutic development.
+“You need to bring in advisers who know how pharma works – people who can help you think about CMC, regulatory strategy, and manufacturing challenges early on.”

 4. Be disciplined with cash